simonfuture2/ord-litecoin/docs/src/overview.md

 BIP](https://github.com/casey/ord/blob/master/bip.mediawiki).

-Ordinal theory does not require a separate token, another blockchain, or any changes to Bitcoin.
+Ordinal theory does not require a separate token, another blockchain, or any changes to Litecoin.
 It works right now.

 Ordinal numbers have a few different representations:

 - *Integer notation*:
   [`2099994106992659`](https://ordinals.com/sat/2099994106992659) The
-  ordinal number, assigned according to the order in which the satoshi was mined.
+  ordinal number, assigned according to the order in which the litoshi was mined.

 - *Decimal notation*:
   [`3891094.16797`](https://ordinals.com/sat/3891094.16797) The first
-  number is the block height in which the satoshi was mined, the second the offset of the satoshi within the block.
+  number is the block height in which the satoshi was mined, the second the offset of the litoshi within the block.

 - *Degree notation*:
   [`3°111094′214″16797‴`](https://ordinals.com/sat/3%C2%B0111094%E2%80%B2214%E2%80%B316797%E2%80%B4).